LaravelRUS/SleepingOwlAdmin/src/docs/06_Columns/01_Column_Appendants.md

 Column::url('{field to grab url from}')
 ```

-It Will add button to every column cell, taht links to provided in model field url.
+It Will add button to every column cell, that links to provided in model field url.

 ### Example